 - Lastly‚ a deficiency judgment that results from either a foreclosure or a short sale may be dischargeable in a bankruptcy.

-If you are underwater on your Los Angeles home and are considering bankruptcy‚ we can help you sort through your options.
+If you are underwater on your Woodland Hills home and are considering bankruptcy‚ we can help you sort through your options.

-If you are facing bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are facing bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (800) 568-0707.

 Half of mortgage borrowers under 40 are underwater‚ By Les Christie‚ CNNMoney